Close Menu

 Is It Safe to Buy Twitter Accounts for Sale

-Buying a Twitter account in 2025 is not safe.
-While it may seem like a shortcut to instant followers, rare usernames, or quick visibility, the reality is filled with risks: X’s Terms of Service strictly ban account transfers, scams are rampant in underground marketplaces, and most purchased accounts end up suspended or reclaimed.
+Buying a Twitter account in 2026 is not safe.
+X’s Terms of Service explicitly prohibit account transfers, scams dominate underground marketplaces, and most purchased accounts face suspension or reclamation without legal recourse for the buyer.

 What “Buying a Twitter Account” Actually Means